azzamallow/MimicJS/README.markdown

 jQuery
 ------

-Mimic offers assertions against jQuery calls within your objects as well.
+MimicJS offers assertions against jQuery calls within your objects as well.

 To Mimic jQuery, simple do the following: